0%

 Google Analytics can be integrated with Google Search Console, another invaluable SEO tool, for an extra layer of insight.

-This integration lets you view Search Console data like clicks, impressions, and average ranking position directly within the Google Analytics interface.
+This integration allows you to view Search Console data, including clicks, impressions, and average ranking position, directly within the Google Analytics interface.

-By combining this data with the rich user metrics provided by Google Analytics, you can understand how users find your site in search and what they do once they get there.
+By combining this data with the rich user metrics provided by Google Analytics, you can gain insight into how users discover your site through search and what they do once they arrive.

 Limitations and Ethical Considerations